 - Inherited IRA’s could previously be distributed over the course of the beneficiary’s lifetime.
 If you receive the IRA from the person that passed away, you are the beneficiary.
 So, if you are 40 when you inherit the IRA, you could stretch the payment out over your lifetime significantly reducing the tax consequences of the distributions.

 - Now, if someone dies and you inherit their IRA you can no longer stretch the payout over your lifetime, you are required to have it fully distributed within 10 years.

 - There are exceptions for beneficiaries such as spouses, minor children, beneficiaries less than 10 years younger than the decedent, and disabled individuals.

-- These changes only effect accounts inherited on or after January 1, 2020 and do not effect currently existing inherited accounts.
+- These changes only affect accounts inherited on or after January 1, 2020, and do not affect currently existing inherited accounts.

 - The age at which individuals must begin receiving distributions from their retirement accounts has been raised from 70 ½ to 72.